SamuelGarrattIqa/katacoda/specflow_api_testing/first_api_class.md

 Within the `DefaultCreateParameters()` we are creating a dictionary of default values that will be used when performing a `POST` HTTP method to this API.
 This can be overriden.

+# Set JSON parameters using when parsing JSON response